 - Kaposia Education Center Assessment Calendar

 - Lincoln Center Elementary Assessment Calendar

 - High School Assessment Calendar

 Every two years districts are required to report on the district testing program.
 The report must include written objectives of testing program, names of tests and grade levels tested, use of test results, and student achievement results compared to previous years.
 The testing program incorporates federally mandated Title I and Title III assessments, state mandated assessments, and local assessments.

 Reading and Mathematics Minnesota Comprehensive Assessments (MCA)

-MCAs are the state tests that help districts measure student progress toward Minnesota’s academic standards and meet the requirements of NCLB.
+MCAs are the state tests that help districts measure student progress toward Minnesota’s academic standards and meet the requirements of ESSA.
 Results are used to make decisions for students about curriculum and instructional practices.
-They are also used to determine whether schools and districts have made Adequate Yearly Progress (AYP) toward all students being proficient by 2014.
 The Math MCA is administered to students in grades 3-8 and 11, and the Reading MCA is administered to students in grades 3-8 and 10.
 The Science MCA is administered to students in grades 5, 8, and at the high school level when the student finishes their Life Science (Biology) course.
 SSPPS students typically finish the Life Science course and take the Science MCA in grade 10.

 The Science MCA is an online assessment that presents a series of science scenarios.
 It is administered to students in grades 5, 8, and at the high school level.